 The first step in the TMS treatment process is determining whether or not TMS is an appropriate treatment for you.
 Southern California TMS Center offers a free initial screening with our intake specialist to determine if you may be a candidate for treatment.
 During this consultation, we will review your symptoms, treatment history, and possible treatment options.
 When you contact the Southern California TMS Center, our staff will schedule this evaluation.

 If TMS is right for you, an initial treatment session will be scheduled and will last about 2 hours.
-At this first visit, Dr. Hutton or one of our psychiatrists will determine the appropriate placement and energy settings of the treatment coil.
+At this first visit, one of our Psychiatrists will determine the appropriate placement and energy settings of the treatment coil.
 Placement of the treatment coil and the strength of the magnetic field are important factors in successful TMS treatment.
 In order to do this, a test is done to determine what is called the motor threshold.
 A magnetic pulse will be repeatedly given to find the strength that is just enough to result in a movement of the fingers of your right hand.
 From there, the coil is moved forward to the left frontal lobe, specifically the Dorsal Lateral Prefrontal Cortex (DLPFC) and the energy levels are then adjusted.